Get our latest staff recommendations, award news and digital catalog links right to your inbox.

 About The Book

-A tender, humorous, and page-turning debut about a Vietnamese Canadian family in Toronto who will do whatever it takes to protect their no-frills nail salon after a new high end salon opens up—even if it tears the family apart.
-Perfect for readers of Olga Dies Dreaming and The Fortunes of Jaded Women.
+This “insightful, moving story with striking depth” (Taylor Jenkins Reid, New York Times bestselling author) follows a Vietnamese Canadian family in Toronto who will do anything to protect their no-frills nail salon after a new high-end salon opens up—even if it tears the family apart.

 Vietnamese refugees Debbie and Phil Tran have built a comfortable life for themselves in Toronto with their family nail salon.
 But when an ultra-glam chain salon opens across the street, their world is rocked.

-Complicating matters further, their landlord has jacked up the rent and it seems only a matter of time before they lose their business and everything they’ve built.
+Complicating matters further, their landlord has jacked up the rent and it seems only a matter of time before they lose their business.
 They enlist the help of their daughter, Jessica, who has just returned home after a messy breakup and a messier firing.
 Together with their son, Dustin, and niece, Thuy, they devise some good old-fashioned sabotage.
 Relationships are put to the test as the line between right and wrong gets blurred.
 Debbie and Phil must choose: do they keep their family intact or fight for their salon?

 Reading Group Guide